jengalas/pz-adventures-jekyll/_drafts/2024-04-10-to-the-meadows.md

 Both flights were full and people were well behaved on both.
 Both times we were offered the infamous Biscoff cookies and mini-pretzels, along with a drink.
 I declined the drink in both cases, and took pretzels and Biscoffs for later (really the Biscoffs were just to bring home to Rich as a bit of a joke).
 I wore a mask while flying, and preferred to keep it on as much as possible.
 I thorougly enjoyed reading "The Hobbit" while we were on our way.

 The first sight that greeted us at the Las Vegas airport was ...
 3 guesses?
 You'll only need one.
 Slot machines, of course.
 It certainly set the tone for the area immediately, as did the "Liquor Library" we spotted on our way out.
 I was, of course, much more interested in the large concrete sculpture of a horned lizard near the base of the arrival terminal escalator.

+Remember this for our last night: drink at True Food Kitchen: The Indigo empress 1908 indigo gin, empress 1908 elderflower rose gin, fiorente elderflower, lime